-Certificate students must receive a B+ average or better in four core courses, one chosen from each of four categories:
+Minor students must receive a B+ average or better in four core courses, one chosen from each of four categories:

-- History: HIST 158 or HIST 159: Latin American Civilization I or II (Fall, Spring).
+- HISTORY – HIST 158 or HIST 159: Latin American Civilization I or II (Fall, Spring).

-- Literature: SPAN 261, SPAN 262, SPAN 267, or a 400-level survey course in Latin American Literature or Culture.
+- LITERATURE – SPAN 261, SPAN 262, SPAN 267, or a 400-level survey course in Latin American Literature or Culture.
 (Survey Literature courses in Portuguese also considered.)

-An additional elective course is required for the certificate.
+An additional elective course is required for the minor.
 This course must have a Latin America focus and may be chosen from the Culture and Politics, Economics, Government, History, International Affairs, Latin American Studies, Sociology, Spanish, Portuguese, or Theology course offerings.

 Rules and Regulations